Wi-Fi 6 Version 2

 An appropriate environment considering that the vast majority of the equipment presented had support for the standard.

-The update builds on the foundation laid by the original version of Wi-Fi 6 by adding new features, which developers can choose to use.
+The update builds on the foundations laid by the original version of Wi-Fi 6 by adding new features, which developers may choose to use.

-New features They are compatible with all Wi-Fi bands, 2,4, 5 and the 6 GHz band including Wi-Fi 6E.
+New features They are compatible with all Wi-Fi bands, 2,4, 5 and the 6 GHz band which includes Wi-Fi 6E.

 Modernization is said to address traffic load.